• Home

 lscr.io/linuxserver/plex:latest

-A detailed operation tutorial can also be found at linuxserver/plex.
-Adjust it according to your own situation.
+Detailed operational tutorials can also be found at linuxserver/plex.
+Adjust settings according to your specific requirements.

-This means that when you first enter the Plex application interface, you may encounter a "server not found" issue due to remote access not being enabled.
-You can use the following two methods to solve this problem:
+This means that when first accessing the Plex application interface, you might encounter a "Server not found" issue because remote access has not been enabled.
+You can use the following two methods to solve this:

-You need to open the PowerShell tool on your local computer and run the above command to forward the Plex port (default 32400) of the remote server to the port of the local computer (for example, 8888).
-After the port is successfully forwarded, you can access localhost:8888/web in the browser of your local computer to open the Plex application interface.
+You need to open the PowerShell tool on your local computer, and then run the command above to forward the remote server's Plex port (default 32400) to a port on your local computer (e.g., 8888).
+After successful port forwarding, you can access localhost:8888/web in your local computer's browser to open the Plex application interface.

 Solution